About Our Work

-The Customer Connection Center in Over-the-Rhine houses administrative offices, as well as our Food Room where we provide emergency food assistance to thousands of individuals per month.
-Additionally, we provide referrals to partner agencies that can assist clients with housing, clothing, money management and job assistance.
+The Customer Connection Center in Over-the-Rhine houses administrative offices, as well as our Food Room where we provide emergency food assistance to thousands of individuals each month.
+Additionally, we provide referrals to community partner agencies that can assist customers with housing, clothing, money management and job assistance.

 101 Anderson Avenue

 The Giving Fields is a community farm that helps alleviate hunger in the community by growing fresh produce for Northern Kentucky agencies of the Freestore Foodbank.
 The Giving Fields is a project operated in partnership between Freestore Foodbank, Doug and Sheila Bray, the Campbell County Cooperative Extension, and Northern Kentucky partner agencies.

 National and local food manufacturers, wholesalers, retailers, brokers and food distributors donate food and supplies to the Freestore Foodbank, including packaged, canned, perishable and non-perishable food, which meet all food safety and nutrition standards.
 Additionally, traditional canned food drives total thousands of meals donated by the community.
 Fresh produce and prepared foods are donated by many grocery retailers including Kroger, Walmart, Remke and Meijer.
 In order to supply the food programs with specific products, the Freestore Foodbank also purchases large quantities of staple foods and basic supplies at wholesale prices, utilizing donated funds.